-Paul has enjoyed a diverse career throughout his life, including drummer in many bands and back-up goups, magician (a gift his son Ryan has inherited), lawyer, and minister for more than 20 years.
-He was pastor with Wanstead United Church, and came to St. Paul's when the two congregations amalgamated, continuing his ministry in leading worship, prayer, Christian Education, and music.
+Paul has enjoyed a diverse career throughout his life, including drummer in many bands and back-up groups, magician (a gift his son Ryan has inherited), lawyer, and minister for more than 20 years.
+He was pastor with Wanstead United Church and came to St. Paul's when the two congregations amalgamated, continuing his ministry in leading worship, prayer, Christian Education, and music.

-Paul retired "official" ministry in 2016, but continues at St. Paul's as Minister Emeritus and is frequently seen behind the drums at special services and festive occasions at SPUC.
+Paul retired from "official" ministry in 2016, but continues at St. Paul's as Minister Emeritus and is frequently seen behind the drums at special services and festive occasions as SPUC.